-The survey was published in the June 2017 issue of the scientific journal Haemophilia.
+In April 2013, the survey was published in the scientific journal Haemophilia.
 To access the article and results, please click here.

 Tenders and Procurement Survey

 The procurement of coagulation factor concentrates (CFCs) – both recombinant and plasma derived – is an exceptionally important process.
 There is a real danger that, in an attempt to purchase CFCs in the most cost eﬀective manner, decisions are made by health authorities and individuals with no detailed knowledge of the products and no understanding of the haemophilia community history.
 In this situation, they will often purchase CFCs purely based on lowest cost with no consideration of safety, eﬃcacy or quality criteria.

 It is vital that expert clinicians who routinely treat people with haemophilia and appropriately trained haemophilia patient organisation leaders are formally involved in the procurement or tender process for CFCs in each European country.
 The EHC believes this involvement will not only lead to the purchase of safer and more eﬃcacious products, but to a more cost eﬀective process as well.

 Access to treatment for haemophilia, vWD and other rare bleeding disorders remains a major problem faced by many patients in Europe.
 It is estimated that economic barriers are primarily responsible for lack of treatment.